WHO warns that new virus variant poses 'very high' risk

 “The emergence of the omicron variant has fulfilled, in a precise way, the predictions of the scientists who warned that the elevated transmission of the virus in areas with limited access to vaccine would speed its evolution,” said Dr. Richard Hatchett, head of CEPI, one of the founders of the U.N.-backed global vaccine sharing initiative COVAX.

-In Malaysia, officials went ahead with the partial reopening of a bridge connecting it to Singapore.
-And New Zealand announced it will press ahead with plans to reopen internally after months of shutdown, though it is also restricting travel from nine southern African nations.

-“We’ve come through the past two years of COVID in better shape than nearly anywhere in the world,” Prime Minister Jacinda Ardern said, pointing to low death rates, a growing economy and high vaccination rates.

-Yamaguchi reported from Tokyo.
+Yamaguchi reported from Tokyo, Casert from Brussels.
 Associated Press journalists from around the world contributed to this report.

 Follow AP’s coverage of the coronavirus pandemic at https://apnews.com/hub/coronavirus-pandemic